nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 [.warning]
   ### Warning
-  Overriding the main element breaks you out from the global design system.
+  Overriding the main element breaks you out of the global design system.

 ### Root layout